Power Line Safety

 - Overhead/underground line clearance.
 Overhead power lines on or near your property can interact with trees, causing power surges and other potential risks.
 Underground cables can also come into contact with the root systems of trees.
 Don't plant shrubs or flowers around electric transformers, which are located on the ground in a metal box on a concrete or plastic base.

-- View our interactive tree planting & safety guide to learn how the right trees – planted and maintained safely – can help make our community beautiful.
+- Refer to our tree planting & safety guide to learn how the right trees – planted and maintained safely – can help make our community beautiful.

 - Digging can be dangerous.
 Safety is the most important thing to remember when working with trees large and small.
 Be sure to call 811 before you dig on your property to plant or move a tree.

 - Watch your antenna.
 Install TV, satellite or radio antennas away from power lines – at least the height of the antenna plus an extra ten feet.